damodarh/graphql-react/README.md

 10. useLazyQuery hook
 11. Loading and error handling using GraphQL provided configuration

+#To install packages, execute the command npm run install-dep.
+This should install dependencies all the required dependencies.

 #To start the application, clone the repository and execute the command npm run dev.
 That should start both, the server and client.